 Pinene in cannabis

-Presence and concentration of pinene in across a variety of cannabis
+Presence and concentration of pinene across a variety of cannabis

 The presence and concentration of Pinene vary from one strain of cannabis to another.
 Generally speaking, Sativa strains have higher concentrations of Pinene compared to Indica strains.
 However, this is not always the case as genetics play a role in determining the chemical composition of each strain.